bartoosten/shell-snippets/README.md

 - find . -name test-folder -type d (find in current directory with name 'test-folder' and type 'directory')
 - find . -name "*.txt" (find all files with the .txt extension)
 - find . -name "*.txt -exec rm {} \; (remove those files)
+- grep again hello.txt (Check the string in the file of hello.txt)

 ### Creation
 - echo "Hello" > hello.txt (creates file with hello) in current directory